curexe/SmartPay-API/latest_version/v2-0/authenticate/authenticate.md

 The /authenticate endpoint is required to initiate an API session, and outputs a bearer token which is used for additional queries over the span of an hour.
 Once a token has expired a new one must be requested by using the /authenticate endpoint.

 The endpoint /authenticate receives a <b>basic auth token</b> and issues a <b>bearer token</b> in response.
-First you must generate an auth_token, and then you must include it in the Authentication HTTP header with the request sent to /authenticate.
+First you must generate an auth_token, and then you must include it in the Authorization HTTP header with the request sent to /authenticate.

 The auth_token is a base64 encoded copy of your public iframe_key, a colon, and and your secret api_key.